Spring Garden Revival

 Massachusetts Conservation Commission Requirements for Flower Planting Near Protected Areas & Water Resources

 Flower planting near wetlands, streams, or other protected resources in Easton is regulated under the Wetlands Protection Act (M.G.L. c.
 131, § 40).
-Activities within 25–50 feet of these areas require a Request for Determination of Applicability (RDA) or Notice of Intent (NOI) through the Easton Conservation Commission 136 Elm Street, Easton, MA 02356
+Activities within 25–50 feet of wetlands require a Request for Determination of Applicability (RDA) or Notice of Intent (NOI) permit.
+Erosion control measures—such as silt fencing, straw bales, and mulching—are mandatory to prevent sediment runoff.
+Coordination with the MA Division of Fisheries & Wildlife is required if rare species habitat may be affected.
+No work should occur during bird nesting season (March 15–August 31) in sensitive areas.
+For permitting and compliance, contact:

 Phone: (508) 230-0630